MuskanBasnet/laus-unemployment-analysis-2015-2024/README.md

 ---

 ## Key Insights
-- Unemployment rates across all states spiked sharply in **2020**, corresponding to the COVID-19 pandemic.
-- Recovery patterns varied significantly by state.
+- The COVID-19 shock caused a uniform national spike in unemployment in 2020, but recovery trajectories varied by state, with some states returning to pre-pandemic levels by 2022 while others lagged significantly.
+- States with historically higher unemployment rates prior to 2020 were more likely to experience prolonged recovery periods, suggesting structural labor market vulnerabilities.
-- Some states consistently experienced higher unemployment rates across the decade.
+- Western and Southern states showed greater volatility in unemployment rates compared to the Midwest.
-- Puerto Rico exhibited distinct unemployment dynamics compared to U.S. states.
+- Puerto Rico exhibited consistently higher unemployment and a slower recovery, indicating economic dynamics distinct from U.S. states.

+---

+## How This Analysis Could Be Used
+- Support workforce planning and economic policy discussions
+- Identify states at higher risk during economic downturns
+- Inform regional business expansion or hiring strategies
+- Serve as a reusable SQL pipeline for future labor market analyses

 ---